lizardfs/documentation/source/adminguide/gateways.rst

   LizardFS {
       # Is this a NFS metadataserver ?
       PNFS_MDS = true;
-      # Is this a NFS dataserver ?
+      # Is this a NFS dataserver and is it installed on an active chunkserver?
       PNFS_DS = true;
+      # A node can be either one or both.
   }

   NFSV4 {